-Getting your product onto retailer’s shelves is not easy.
+Getting your product into retail stores and onto retailer’s shelves is not easy.
 It takes a lot of time and effort.
 Before you go leaping ahead to that all important sale, first you must know how you will get your product to retailers and fulfill your contract.
 Not something you want to start working on after you’ve made that sale.

 Preparing Your Product for Distribution Success